What Is Senior Dog Food?

 Overall Dog Nutrition

-Dog nutrition is surprisingly simple despite the huge amount of conflicting information available.
-Dog’s ancestors consumed a diet of primarily meat and as a consequence of this dogs are most suited to a similar diet.
+Dog nutrition is surprisingly simple, despite the huge amount of conflicting information available.
+Dog’s ancestors consumed a diet of primarily meat, and as a consequence of this, dogs are most suited to a similar diet.

 Meat and fish ingredients can provide a dog with an adequate supply of protein and fat.
-Protein is used to repair, growth, and maintain a dog’s cells.
+Protein is used to repair, grow, and maintain a dog’s cells.

 While dogs can safely consume carbohydrates, even in more significant quantities, they should instead try and consume a modest portion to better mimic their ancestor’s diet.
-Excessive consumption of carbohydrates can lead to a range of health problems including weight gain and bloat.
+Excessive consumption of carbohydrates can lead to a range of health problems, including weight gain and bloat.